-For Navient borrowers seeking a forgiveness program via settlement, they will have to contend with very aggressive and savvy collection agents both before and after the default occurs.
+For Navient Student Loan borrowers seeking a forgiveness program via settlement, they will have to contend with very aggressive and savvy collection agents both before and after the default occurs.

-Those students who have taken out Navient loans will very likely find that Navient can also be one of the more aggressive lenders when it comes to legal action.
+Those students who have taken out Navient Student Loan will very likely find that Navient can also be one of the more aggressive lenders (for their Navient Student Loan) when it comes to legal action.

-Occasionally with larger accounts, they can go directly to a collection law firm licensed in the client’s state.
+Occasionally with larger accounts of Navient Student Loan, they can go directly to a collection law firm licensed in the client’s state.

-The collectors working at these types of law firms are fully aware of the fear and anxiety they can invoke by being employees of a collection law firm, and they use this to their full advantage.
+The collectors of Navient Student Loan working at these types of law firms are fully aware of the fear and anxiety they can invoke by being employees of a collection law firm, and they use this to their full advantage.

 Do Any Other Lenders Offer Forgiveness Programs?

 For those who want to pursue Sallie Mae by settlement, there are many similarities to Navient Student Loan (since Navient split off from Sallie Mae in 2014), but also some behaviors and policies specific to “SLM”; which is now an FDIC insured bank.